Published August 19th, 2020 by Assaf Trafikant

 - Log in to Google Analytics.

 - Click the date range display and choose one specific single date, preferably a recent one.
-The report is sorted by default, or by revenue.
+The report is sorted by Revenue.
 We don’t care about that right now.
 Click Transaction ID to sort entries by their numbers.

 - At the bottom of the table, you can choose the number of lines to display.
 Select the maximum number so you can see all the transactions that occurred on that day.